New Albion Brewing Company: Legacy

 Despite its failure to survive, which McAuliffe recognized as inevitable due to limitations of space and equipment and inability to find new funding for expansion, the New Albion Brewing Company provided a microbrewery blueprint which, along with Maytag's Anchor Brewing, inspired the craft beer, microbrewing and brewpub movements which began in the 1980s and continue to the present day.
 Other early Northern California microbreweries such as the Sierra Nevada and Hopland Brewing Companies were influenced by New Albion, and their founders credit McAuliffe's creation for their early successes.
 Hopland (now Mendocino Brewing Company) inherited New Albion's brewing equipment, and former New Albion employee Don Barkley is the company's former head brewer, currently the master brewer at Napa Smith Brewery in Napa, California.
 Brewers throughout the country continue to cite New Albion's beer as their first craft beer experience.
 It has been described by one historian as "the most important failed brewery in the industry's history".

 As part of their 30th Anniversary, Sierra Nevada Brewing Company released "Jack & Ken's Ale", a collaboration between Jack McAuliffe and Ken Grossman.
 The ale was released by Sierra Nevada as a tribute to McAuliffe's influence on the brewing of Grossman and his company, and was based on a barleywine seasonal brewed by New Albion entitled "Old Toe Sucker".

 The Marin Brewing Company in Larkspur, California brews an amber ale named Albion, which it claims is "named in recognition and memory of Sonoma’s New Albion Brewing Co."

 The original signage from New Albion Brewery is displayed at the Russian River Brewing Company in Santa Rosa, and has been signed by Jack McAuliffe.

 The New Albion name was eventually acquired by the Boston Beer Company some time prior to 2010.
 On August 1, 2012, Jim Koch, brewer and founder of Samuel Adams, announced they would be brewing New Albion Ale for the first time in 30 years, as well as transferring all of New Albion's current assets to McAuliffe.
 The beer was served at special events at the Great American Beer Festival and was available nationwide beginning January 2013.
 After the Boston Brewing production run, McAuliffe released a 5 gallon batch version of the original recipe to the public.

-McAuliffe is now retired and living in Northwest Arkansas.
-He has transferred the company to his daughter, Renee M. DeLuca.
+McAuliffe, who had retired, transferred the company to his daughter, Renee M. DeLuca.
+He died at age 80 on July 15, 2025.
 DeLuca is now brewing Jack's original recipes with BrewDog USA in Columbus, Ohio.
 BrewDog was founded in Scotland, where McAuliffe learned to enjoy porters, ales and stouts while in the Navy.
 Suzy Denison is retired and living in Seattle, Washington.